Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 computed in one job using `OptimizedSkeletonAspect`, and applied in another using `OptimizedRootDeltaROAspect`.

-## Exported Bones
+#### Sockets

-An *exported bone* is an entity that copies the root-space `OptimizedBoneTransform` QVVS of an *optimized skeleton* bone and assigns it to its own `LocalTransform` and `WorldTransform` (the latter for stretch, QVVS only).
+A *socket* (formerly known as “exported bone”) is an entity that copies the root-space `OptimizedBoneTransform` QVVS of an *optimized skeleton* bone and assigns it to its own `LocalTransform` and `WorldTransform` (the latter for stretch, QVVS only).
 When parented directly to the *optimized skeleton* entity, it effectively mimics the transform of the optimized bone along with all the optimized bone’s animations.
 This is often used for rigid character accessories like weapons or hats.

-Any entity can become an exported bone simply by adding `BoneOwningSkeletonReference` and `CopyLocalToParentFromBone` components and setting their values appropriately.
+Any entity can become a socket simply by adding `BoneOwningSkeletonReference` and `Socket` components and setting their values appropriately.
 Bakers will automatically do this for bones made available in the *Rig* tab of the optimized skeleton’s import settings.
+You can also use the *Socket* authoring component on a child Game Object of the *Animator* to set up sockets in a nondestructive workflow.

-*Exported bones* update during either `TransformSuperSystem` or `TransformSystemGroup` depending on which transform system you use.
-The *optimized skeleton* does not know about nor care about *exported bones*, which means you can have multiple *exported bones* track the same optimized bone.
-Be careful though, because *exported bones* can be relatively costly to update.
+Sockets update during either `TransformSuperSystem` or `TransformSystemGroup` depending on which transform system you use.
+The *optimized skeleton* does not know about nor care about sockets, which means you can have multiple sockets track the same optimized bone.
+Be careful though, because sockets can be relatively costly to update.

 ## On to Part 2